 Branches (flowering) to 3.5 mm. thick, with whitish hairs.
-Leaves 14-20 cm. l., 11-14 cm. br., cordiform, deeply and broadly cordate at the base, apex long and narrowly acuminate, not lobed, or with a small triangular lobe on each side above the middle, margin irregularly crenate, with very short and sparse hairs on upper surface, with short hairs beneath, especially on the nerves, membranous, 5-nerved.
-Calyx 5-lobed, $\cdot 5 \text{ mm. l.}$ , lobes about as long as the tube.
-Petals $1 \cdot 5 \text{ mm. l.}$ Berry depressed globose, black, shining, $1 \cdot 5 \text{ cm. in diam.}$ Seeds 2 or 3, depressed-obovoid, slightly rugose, rather deeply and broadly grooved, 5 mm. l., 4 mm. br.
+Leaves 14-20 cm.
+1., 11-14 cm. br., cordiform, deeply and broadly cordate at the base, apex long and narrowly acuminate, not lobed, or with a small triangular lobe on each side above the middle, margin irregularly crenate, with very short and sparse hairs on upper surface, with short hairs beneath, especially on the nerves, mcmbranous, 5-nerved.
+Calyx 5-lobed, '5 mm. l., lobes about as long as the tube.
+Petals 1.5 mm. l.
+Berry depressed globose, black, shining, 1.5 cm. in diam.
+Seeds 2 or 3, depressed-obovoid, slightly rugose, rather deeply and broadly grooved, 5 mm. l., 4 mm. br.
 The description of the berry is from Britton loc. cit.